BlueTheKing/ACM-wiki/wiki/en/overview.md

     - For casualties with oxygen deprivation, also use BVM
         - Single medic or no i-gel -> 30 compressions (~18s), followed by 2 BVM breaths
         - 2 medics -> continuous CPR and BVM
-    - If there is no oxygen deprivation, perform continous CPR
+    - If there is no oxygen deprivation, perform continuous CPR

 #### AED:
 {:.no_toc}